Lake Wanaka is New Zealand’s fourth-largest lake located in the Otago region of New Zealand. And it’s so beautiful, it even has a town named after it.

 In essence, if you like Queenstown, you’re going to adore Wanaka.
 I like to refer to it as Queenstown’s little sister because it’s smaller but very similar.

-And you’d be forgiven for initially thinking that there’s nothing to do there but go visit the nearby National Park.
+You’d be forgiven for initially thinking that there’s nothing to do there but go visit the nearby National Park.
+In fact, if you’re heading to the South Island of New Zealand anytime soon, read on for 5 must do’s around Lake Wanaka.

 First up, the beach on the edge of Lake Wanaka is a must-see while you’re in town.
 As well as getting the best views of the snowcapped mountains, it’s also a peaceful place where you can quite happily sit for hours and reflect on life.